ZhaoliangGuo/live555-simple-demo-4-iOS/README.md

   ```
   char rtspURL[512] = "rtsp://192.168.1.101:8554/test.mkv";
   ```
-  Then run the project, the runing result will be shown in the console.
+  Then run the project, the result will be shown in the console.